cdot65/pan-scm-sdk/docs/sdk/config/objects/application_group.md

 ## Updating Application Groups

-The `update()` method allows you to modify existing application groups.
+The `update()` method allows you to modify existing application groups using Pydantic models.

 <div class="termy">